-All too often, growing an excellent business and an excellent sales team is about the individuals and the company as a whole taking an inward look.
+All too often, growing an excellent business and an excellent sales team is about the individuals sales growth and the company as a whole taking an inward look.
 These three aspects will change the life of salespeople as well as the company’s bottom line.

 Taking a customer first approach is the first on the list.
 There are some companies that do this very well and then I have seen other companies that do not do this well.
 As times change, the customer is more empowered.
 It is easy for the customer to shop around and compare what they are getting against what others say they should be getting.
 A disgruntled customer can now take his rants to social media and wreck havoc on the company’s reputation.